Instructions to Authors

 7. Methods of Payment

-Authors should pay in advance the dues of “Publication fee” “Over page charge” “Color charge” and “Reprints”.
-Author’s dues may be paid using the following means.
-Accepted credit cards (VISA and MASTER) are used for paying annual fees of the Japan Mendel Society, and publication fees (for non-members of the society), page charges, reprints etc. of CYTOLOGIA, as extra charges are usually not requested.
+Authors should pay the “publication fee,” “page charge,” “color charge,” and “reprints charge” in advance.
+Payment may be made using the following means.
+Accepted credit cards (VISA and MASTERCARD) can be used for paying annual JMS membership fees and publication fees (for non-members of the society), as well as page, color, and reprint charges

-Please contact “ISC-Mendel-Cytologia@edu.k.u-tokyo.ac.jp” for information of your payment by accepted credit cards.
-We will send you the Web address (URL) where you can complete your credit card payment.
+Please contact “ISC-Mendel-Cytologia@edu.k.u-tokyo.ac.jp” for information regarding your payment by credit card.
+We will send you the web address (URL) where you can complete your credit card payment.